Regardless of when you went to school, you probably recall math classes that followed a format very similar to the following scenario:

 What Is a Math Workshop?

-A math workshop framework can provide the rigor and relevance necessary for skills that students will need in the future.
-The math workshop framework often starts with a number sense routine, a short, 5- to 10-minute period of time when students talk about numbers.
+A math workshop for elementary school and middle school can provide the rigor and relevance necessary for skills that students will need in the future.
+The math workshop model often starts with a number sense routine, a short, 5- to 10-minute period of time when students talk about numbers.
 They may look for patterns, talk about attributes of a number, or explore various ways to solve a problem.
 That is then followed by a combination of the following based on instructional needs:

 - A focus lesson: Whole-group instruction to introduce a new topic